 For example, imagine a traditional robot arm moving at high speeds.
 If that arm were to come into contact with a human, it could cause serious injury.
 However, the same is not true for a soft robot.
 Because they're made out of softer materials, they're much less likely to cause harm if they come into contact with someone.

 The next benefit of soft robotics is that they're more adaptable than traditional robots.
 That's because they can change shape and size more easily.
-This means that they can be used in a wider variety of applications.
+This means that they can be used in a wider variety of robotics applications.

 Soft robots are also more adept at handling delicate tasks.
 This is made possible by the way in which they can more easily replicate the movement of human hands and fingers.
 That dexterity makes them ideal for tasks such as handling food or picking up small objects.